 In general a formal meeting includes all members of the body (formal apologies aside) being called to meet for a specific purpose which encompasses the main work of that body.
 There may also be other attendees.
 It would include instances where office holders remotely access the meeting (e.g. via teleconferencing or video conferencing facilities).
 Often there is a formal agenda with minutes recorded and a requirement for office holders to undertake some prior reading of agenda papers or other preparation.

 However not all meetings/gatherings will be a 'formal' meeting.
 Where there is a requirement for some members of the body to get together, for example, members of a subcommittee or to meet with stakeholders, this would be considered authority business.
-Payment for authority business is calculated in accordance with Table B2 of the Part-Time Office determination.

 The Part-time Office determination defines authority business, which can be: